RoelofSetsFire/data-processing-1/20 Readings/40 Reading 4/10 Readings.md

 [1]: cdn://excerpts/w4/Borland_Rainbow_Color_Map.pdf

+## Questions

+1. Find a rainbow color map visualization on the web.
+Please include a screenshot and link of the visualization.

+    1. Briefly summarize its intended objective and audience.
+Does it fail to successfully convey information?
+If so, why?
+Is there a good reason for this specific visualization to use a rainbow color scheme?

-## Recommended
+## Recommended reading

-These are not required for homework questions, but linked here for convenience:
+These are not required readings, but interesting and therefore linked here for convenience:

 * A. Zeileis, K. Hornik, and P. Murrell, "[Escaping RGBland: Selecting colors for statistical graphics][2]", Computational Statistics & Data Analysis, vol.